VysotskiVadim/VysotskiVadim.blog/_posts/2019-11-04-generic-programming-part-2-implementation-overview.markdown

 #### Migration to generics {#cpp_migration_to_generics}

-*I haven't found any info regarding migration to templates, so it's just my assumptions which is based on logic.*
+*I haven't found any info regarding migration to templates, so it's just my assumptions which are based on logic.*

 Templates as a language feature doesn't break existing code, if you recompile your code using compiler which supports templates